JGI-Bioinformatics/jaws/docs/sphinx/source/Specifications/configuringJTM_in_wdls.rst

 AWS is a valid site for JAWS.
 However, since it uses it's own scheduling system, simply specify the memory and cpu requirements for each task in the :bash:`runtime` section.

-\* The actual number of gigabytes you can use to reserve memory space for system processes.
-For example, on cori, a "medium" node is 128G but since we can only use roughly 10% of that because of overhead, we will reserve 118G in our WDL.
+\* This number is the gigabytes you can actually use, minus the overhead.
+For example, on cori, a "medium" node is advertized at 128G but since we can only use roughly 10% of that because of overhead, we will reserve 118G in our WDL.

 Links to documentation about each cluster